-Determining the optimal number of clusters has been a fundamental challenge in cluster analysis since its early days \cite{Hennig2015, Milligan1985}.
-The optimal number corresponds to the configurations that provide clusters which are the ``most" compact and well-separated.
-Achieving this requires proper definitions of ``compactness" and ``separability" of clusters.
-The distribution of points in most real-world data sets is uneven due to noise, outliers, or other factors.
-Therefore, the compactness and separability of clusters may vary across the data set, and no unique criterion exists for characterizing the optimal number of clusters.
+Since the early days of cluster analysis, identifying the optimal number of clusters has remained a significant challenge \cite{Hennig2015, Milligan1985}.
+This number corresponds to clustering configurations in which clusters are both highly compact and well separated, which in turn requires precise definitions of ``compactness” and ``separability.”
+Real-world datasets, however, often exhibit irregular point distributions arising from noise, outliers, or other factors.
+Consequently, cluster compactness and separability can vary significantly across the data, and a single criterion is unlikely to provide a universally valid definition of the optimal number of clusters.

-Objective functions in most optimization based clustering models reflect intra-cluster similarity and inter-cluster dissimilarity.
-The optimal values of these functions can be considered as an internal criteria for assessing clustering quality, particularly in terms of cluster compactness.
-However, they may not always effectively measure cluster separability.
-Recent approaches have emerged to address this limitation.
-These include parametric modelling of the quantization error \cite{Kolesnikov2015}, the use of internal cluster validity indices \cite{Zhou2018}, and a curvature-based algorithm \cite{Zhang2017}.
-Additionally, \cite{Saha2021} proposed an algorithm for identifying the number of clusters during the clustering process.
-Efforts have also been made to incorporate cluster validity indices into the optimization model of clustering problems.
-For instance, \cite{Batool2021} used the average silhouette width as an objective function to optimize separable clusters, and \cite{BagAlSu2023} employed the silhouette index to develop a model and algorithm for finding compact and well-separated clusters.
-An optimisation model in \cite{BagirovCAOR} was introduced to improve cluster separability.
+Objective functions in most optimization-based clustering models are designed to capture intra-cluster similarity and inter-cluster dissimilarity.
+The optimal values of these functions can be considered as internal criteria for assessing clustering quality, particularly with respect to compactness.
+However, they do not always provide an effective measure of cluster separability.
+Several recent approaches have been proposed to address this limitation, including parametric modelling of the quantization error \cite{Kolesnikov2015}, the use of internal cluster validity indices \cite{Zhou2018}, and a curvature-based algorithm \cite{Zhang2017}.
+In addition, \cite{Saha2021} proposed an algorithm that identifies the number of clusters during the clustering process.

-Cluster validity indices are primarily applied to evaluate clustering solution quality, focusing on compactness and separability \cite{Rousseeuw1987,Bouldin1979,Dunn1974}.
-Comparative assessments of these indices are available, for example, in \cite{Franti2009,Perez2012,Gagolewski2021}.
-However, these indices are often utilized as post-clustering evaluation tools, rather than being part of the clustering process itself, and their success may depend on the underlying structure of the data set.
+There have also been efforts to incorporate cluster validity indices directly into optimization-based clustering models.
+For instance, \cite{Batool2021} used the average silhouette width as an objective function to obtain well-separated clusters, and \cite{BagAlSu2023} employed the silhouette index to develop a model and algorithm for finding compact and well-separated clusters.
+An optimization model aimed specifically at improving cluster separability was introduced in \cite{BagirovCAOR}.